JohnnyDevNull/jp-wow-api/README.md

 ### Authentification

 If you want to use the authentification feature of this package you have only to inject a jpWoWAuthentification object with the private key.
-The private function from jpWoW::_performRequest() does than the setup for every call for you.
+The private function from jpWoW::_performRequest() does then the setup for every call for you.

 <pre><code class="php">
 $region = new jpWoWRegion('europe', 'de_DE');